luongtruong20201/cli/README.md

 #### To Enable

-Source the autocomplete/bash_autocomplete file in your .bashrc file while setting the PROG variable to the name of your program:
+Source the `autocomplete/bash_autocomplete` file in your `.bashrc` file while setting the `PROG` variable to the name of your program:

 `PROG=myprogram source /.../cli/autocomplete/bash_autocomplete`

-## About
+## Contribution Guidelines

-cli.go is written by none other than the [Code Gangsta](http://codegangsta.io)
+Feel free to put up a pull request to fix a bug or maybe add a feature.
+I will give it a code review and make sure that it does not break backwards compatibility.
+If I or any other collaborators agree that it is in line with the vision of the project, we will work with you to get the code into a mergeable state and merge it into the master branch.

+If you are have contributed something significant to the project, I will most likely add you as a collaborator.
+As a collaborator you are given the ability to merge others pull requests.
+It is very important that new code does not break existing code, so be careful about what code you do choose to merge.
+If you have any questions feel free to link @codegangsta to the issue in question and we can review it together.

+If you feel like you have contributed to the project but have not yet been added as a collaborator, I probably forgot to add you.
+Hit @codegangsta up over email and we will get it figured out.